-- A job can arrive to the StudioRIP Server in one of six ways: through the StudioRIP printers, through the hot folder system, through the direct socket input system, by starting a new StudioRIP Server instance with the job name on command line, by double clicking the job's icon from Windows Explorer or by opening it with the Client; - The job is queued in the Job queue, then processed; - If the Do not print until checked option is turned off in the job style, the pages will go to the Print manager immediately, in this case it is assumed that they are ready to print.
-If this option is turned on, the job will stay in the job browser list to allow the operator the chance to do tasks like preview, modify, impose, proof, export JPEG, calculate ink duct information, etc. It will be sent to the Print manager (or 3rd party TIFF catcher) only after it is marked as checked (by ticking the check box to the left of the job in the Job browser); - Once it arrives at the Print manager, the processed job will be queued and printed (unless the print engine is not ready for printing, or the Print manager is paused); - Finally, assuming the job goes via the Print manager, the job will be archived in the History, from where it can be retrieved for reprinting if necessary.
+- A job can arrive to the StudioRIP Server in one of four ways: through the StudioRIP printers, through the hot folder system, through the direct socket input system, or by opening it with the Client; - The job is queued in the Job queue, then processed; - Unless the Do not print until checked option is turned on in the job style, the job will stay in the job browser list to allow the operator the chance to do tasks like preview, modify, impose, proof, export JPEG, calculate ink duct information, etc. It will be sent to the Print manager (or 3rd party TIFF catcher) only after it is marked as checked (by ticking the check box to the left of the job in the Job browser); - If the job is checked, or the Do not print until checked option has been unchecked, the job will be sent to the Print mananger.
+During this process the imposition, positioning and ganging are applied (resulting in re-bulit TIFF files), as well as certain workflow tasks (such as ink duct control, image export etc.) are performed.
+At the end of the process the job is removed from the root of the Job browser, getting archived into the Job browser's history, but arriving in the same time to the Print manager; - Once it arrives at the Print manager, the processed job will be queued and printed (unless the print engine is not ready for printing, or the Print manager is paused); - Finally, the Print manager version of the job will be archived once again in the Print manager's history, from where it can be retrieved for reprinting if necessary.